These are anxious times, and dreams help process anxiety. Some tips for dealing with coronavirus pandemic dreams

 Isolation, anxiety and a nonstop barrage of grim news about the coronavirus pandemic are a perfect storm for vivid dreams — and nightmares.

-According to David H. Winslow Jr., M.D., medical director for Norton Sleep Centers and a pulmonologist and sleep medicine specialist with Norton Pulmonary Specialists, there’s even a name for it: coronavirus pandemic dreams.
+According to David H. Winslow Jr., M.D., pulmonologist and sleep medicine specialist with Norton Pulmonary Specialists, there’s even a name for it: coronavirus pandemic dreams.

 “Nightmares and dreaming have increased by about 40 percent, according to recent studies, and that’s clearly because we’re all under a lot of stress,” Dr. Winslow said.
 “Right now, we’re dreaming a lot more about death.”

 Dreaming is involved with memory, helping us remember the important things that happened during the day.
 Dreams also help process emotions like anxiety.